 And what was the idea behind the design and furniture store?

-When we opened AM Möbel + Architektur in May, we had already tried to create a separation between the spaces.
+When we opened AM Möbel + Architektur, we had already tried to create a separation between the spaces.
 We’ve been working with furniture and interior design brands for a long time and thought it was finally time to dedicate a store to them as well as focus on interior architecture.